Nichkhun: 2010–2016: Variety shows, hosting, and first acting roles

-Nichkhun was one of the hosts for the Korean Music Wave in Bangkok in 2010, 2011, and 2013.
-In 2010, along with Taecyeon and Yoon Eun-hye, Nichkhun played one of the main characters in a 12-minute promotional music video drama for Cass Beer, which was released on February 8.
-In June 2010, he was cast in the second season of the variety show We Got Married, pairing up with Victoria of f(x).
-The couple, known as Khuntoria, was featured on the show for fifteen months and won the Popularity Award at the 2010 MBC Entertainment Awards before leaving in September 2011.
+In June 2010, Nichkhun was cast in the second season of MBC's variety show We Got Married, pairing up with Victoria of f(x).
+The couple, known as Khuntoria, was featured on the show for fifteen months and won the Popularity Award at the 2010 MBC Entertainment Awards before leaving during the third season in September 2011.

+Nichkhun was a co-host for MBC Korean Music Wave in Bangkok in 2011, 2012, and 2013.
 On January 31, 2011, Nichkhun appeared in the music video of the single "Touch" (觸動) by Taiwanese-American Mandopop artist Will Pan.
 On March 17, 2012, Nichkhun made his Japanese acting debut in the live-adaptation film of Ouran High School Host Club as Lawrence, the president of a Singaporean corporation.
 Also in 2012, Nichkhun made his Thai acting debut in the anthology film Seven Something and took on the role of a young marathon runner.
 The romantic anthology film was produced by Thailand's film studio and distributor GMM Tai Hub and released on July 26, 2012.

 In 2013, it was reported that he had been cast as a lead character in the Chinese television series One and a Half Summer, a role which required him to speak both Mandarin and English.
 The series aired between June and July 2014 on Dragon Television, becoming one of the most streamed dramas of the year despite receiving sluggish television ratings.

 In 2014, Japanese network NTV's Kindaichi Shounen no Jikenbo mystery drama special was broadcast on January 4.
 Nichkhun took on the role of a young student who was involved in a serial murder case set in the jungles of Malaysia.
 Nichkhun started filming for his Chinese drama Looking for Aurora in June.
 In August, Nichkhun also debuted as a designer and released bag collection in collaboration with Korean fashion brand Rosa.K.
 The "Rosa.K x Nichkhun Collaboration" consisted of three different lines, Dustin, Lawnick, and Dave, and the showcase was held on August 26, 2014.
-Nichkhun teamed up with CNBLUE's Jung Yong-hwa, B1A4's Baro, Infinite's L, and Winner's Mino to form the project group Lucky Boys (Super 5) for the 2014 SBS Gayo Daejun.
-Nichkhun and Baro also hosted the show.
+Nichkhun teamed up with CNBLUE's Jung Yong-hwa, B1A4's Baro, Infinite's L, and Winner's Mino to form the project group Lucky Boys (Super 5) for the 2014 SBS Gayo Daejeon; the group were also co-hosts of the show with actress Song Ji-hyo.

 In 2015, Nichkhun made cameo appearances in the Chinese movie Forever Young, starring Li Yi Feng and Zhang Hui We, and the Thai movie Touch the Sky – Chalui, which he also contributed to the soundtrack of.
 Also in 2015, Nichkhun was cast as a mentor on a Chinese music reality show Youth Trainee on Zhejiang Television.

 In 2016, Nichkhun and actor Lee Jung-jin released a travel essay and photobook called Journey, Map that Embraces the Wind (여행, 바람을 품은 지도) on May 3.
 The photos in the book were taken during their trip to Hawaii, USA.